cjporteo/share-allocator/README.md

 ## Vague Algorithm Explanation

-For this explanation, I'm going to continue with the stocks and weights I've been using so far in this readme.
+For this explanation, I'm going to continue with the example stocks and weights I've been using so far in this readme.

 We have $10000 of capital to inject, and we wish to allocate ~26.3158% of that capital into AAPL.